piscisvolans/piscisvolans.github.io/about.md

 title: "About"
 ---

-I'm a scientist in Los Alamos, New Mexico, where I work as a postdoc at Los Alamos National Laboratory.
+I'm a physicist in Los Alamos, New Mexico, where I work as a postdoc at Los Alamos National Laboratory.

 I went to [graduate school](http://research.physics.illinois.edu/QI/Photonics/) at the University of Illinois, and college at the University of North Carolina.